kpn-dsh/dsh-sdk-platform-rs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-This library is a can be used to interact with the DSH Platform.
+This library can be used to interact with the DSH Platform.
 It is intended to be used as a base for services that will be used to interact with DSH.
 It is not intended to be used directly.
 Features include:
 - Connect to DSH
 - Fetch Kafka Properties (datastream)
 - Common functions